 Functional allocation of expenses - Expenses are reported by their functional classification.
 Program services are the direct conduct or supervision of activities that fulfill the purposes for which the organization exists.
 Fundraising activities include the solicitation of contributions of money, securities, materials, facilities, other assets, and time.
 Management and general activities are not directly identifiable with specific program or fundraising activities.
 Expenses that are attributable to more than one activity are allocated among the activities benefitted.
 Professional fees, salaries and related costs are allocated on the basis of estimated time and effort expended.
-Occupancy costs, depreciation, technology, communications, general supplies, and insurance costs are allocated in proportion to salaries and related costs.
+Occupancy costs, technology, communications, and general supplies are allocated in proportion to salaries and related costs.